First, What is Sugar Sand?

 It is very common for sugar sand — also called nitre — to build up on the floor of an evaporator pan.
 This collection of minerals precipitated as the sap condensed.
 You will find that the amount of nitre in the sap will vary geographically as well as year to year.
 It won’t hurt you if you eat it, but having too much sugar sand build up in your pan could cause your pan to overheat and could also generate off flavors in your syrup.

-The method of removing sugar sand is dependent on the type of pan being used.
+The method of removing sugar sand from the floor of your evaporator pan is dependent on the type of pan being used.
 For more pan-specific details, see our article “Reversing The Flow”.

 - Flat Pans and Hybrid Pans will need to be drained and cleaned.